elegant-scipy/elegant-scipy/markdown/ch7.markdown

 There's a *lot* going on in that example, so we are going to unpack it little by little.

-The first thing to note is how many functions come from the Toolz library.
+The first thing to note is how many functions come from the [Toolz library](http://toolz.readthedocs.org/en/latest/).
+For example from Toolz we've used, `pipe`, `sliding_window`, `frequencies`, and a curried version of `map` (more on this later).
-That's because it is written specifically to take advantage of Python's iterators, and easily manipulate streams.
+That's because Toolz is written specifically to take advantage of Python's iterators, and easily manipulate streams.

 Let's start with `pipe`.
 This function is simply syntactic sugar to make nested function calls easier to read.